LOGIN für bereits registrierte Lieferanten

 Hier finden Sie unsere aktuellen Nachfragen:

 The present general purchase conditions (henceforth: General conditions) shall be valid for all transactions concluded by the Impol Group (henceforth: Ordering party) with suppliers, contractors or vendors (henceforth: Suppliers) for the purchase of equipment, material, products or services (henceforth: Goods or Service).
-The present General conditions are an integral part of all transactions concluded between the Ordering party and the Supplier.
-In case of deviations between these General conditions and the provisions in the contract, the provisions in the contracts shall apply.
+The present General conditions are integral to all transactions concluded between the Ordering party and the Supplier.
+In case of deviations between these General Conditions and the provisions in the contract, the provisions in the contracts shall apply.

 The present General conditions shall have precedence over eventual general and special conditions of the Supplier or they shall exclude them.
 The general and special conditions of the Supplier shall bind the Ordering party only in case of express written agreement.

 The Supplier may at any time view the General conditions on the Ordering party’s website: www.impol.si.

 Transactions and their amendments shall be concluded in written form.
 The Ordering party shall confirm eventual oral agreements in written form, otherwise they shall not apply.

 The Supplier shall be liable to confirm in writing the Ordering party’s order within 7 days from its receipt.
 Should the Supplier fail to do so in the specified period of time, the Ordering party shall have the right to cancel the order in the subsequent 7 days, otherwise the order shall be deemed as accepted, even though the Supplier failed to confirm it in writing.

 The prices indicated in each individual transaction are fixed and binding, and they may be not modified without the Ordering party’s written consent.
 In case of aluminium supply, the prices shall be set in accordance with agreement and it shall be sufficient that the contract defines only the formula for setting or calculating the price and not the final price.